 Multienterprise applications digitalize processes between supply network partners and enable data sharing and collaboration across the end-to-end supply chain.
 They also help manufacturing organizations achieve operational excellence across end-to-end supply chains by supporting continuous business process improvement frameworks like Six Sigma.

-By digitalizing supply chain issue management and using the data collected to support Six Sigma DMAIC, organizations have achieved a 97% reduction in manufacturing disruptions and an 82% improvement in delivery performance.
+By digitalizing supply chain issue management and using the data collected to support Six Sigma DMAIC, organizations have achieved up to a 97% reduction in manufacturing disruptions and up to an 82% improvement in delivery performance.

 Supply chain and procurement professionals can learn more about this by reading the “Supply Chain Issue Management Best Practices Handbook: Achieving Operational Excellence Through Digitalization and Continuous Process Improvement,” a step-by-step guide from TraceLink on how to use multienterprise applications to support continuous improvement efforts.
 Here are some of the key takeaways: